Chicago sees most violent day in 60 years amid protests: Report

 The people killed in the city that day included two teenage students, a 36-year-old father of two young children, and a dozen others, according to the paper.
 Keishanay Bolden, one of the slain, was reportedly enrolled at Western Illinois University and studying law enforcement and justice to become a correctional officer.

+Prior to the deadly weekend, Illinois Gov. J.B.
+Pritzker announced the lifting of the state’s stay-at-home order over coronavirus on Friday, May 29, and said the state was beginning the third phase of his “Restore Illinois Plan.”

-Mayor Lori Lightfoot said last week that police received 65,000 phone calls for all types of service on the day of the killings — approximately 50,000 more than on a normal day.
+Mayor Lori Lightfoot said last week that police received 65,000 phone calls for all types of service on May 31 — approximately 50,000 more than on a normal day.
 The Sun-Times reported that the police were receiving 2,000 phone calls every 30 minutes at some points during May 31.

 Whether any of the dead were killed after altercations with law enforcement is unclear.
 Major incident notifications made available to media by the Chicago Police Department show no fatal police-involved shootings for May 31.
 The Chicago Police Department told The Washington Times on Monday that citywide crime data for the week including May 31 would be made available later this week.